tetloose/tetloose-wp/Docs/Development/scss.md

 # SCSS

-Application styles, these styles are loaded everywhere, they are cached via a hash, this means they will only be downloaded if the file changes.
+Project styles, these styles are loaded everywhere, they are cached via a hash, this means they will only be downloaded if the file changes.
 The aim is to only provide what we need when we need it.

-## Application styles
+## Project styles

 - Global
 - Layout